 In December, January and February, most Florida grasses are not actively growing.
 Irrigate no more than once every other week.
 If rain has fallen within that period, wait another two weeks.

 Schedule irrigation for one day a week from March through November.
-However, grass may need an additional irrigation, if rainfall is sparse.
 Look for these signs that an additional irrigation is needed:

 If 30% of your lawn shows one of the following signs, schedule irrigation on your next allowable watering day:

 Waiting for grass to show signs it needs water creates a stronger healthier turf that has greater resistance to pests, cold and heat.

 In typical sandy Florida soils, an application of 1/2” to 3/4” of water is enough to saturate the root zone.
 Any additional water applied is wasted.

 Achieving 1/2” to 3/4” of irrigation depends on water pressure and head type, among other factors.
 In general, rotor heads zones can be scheduled to irrigate about 30 to 45 minutes each, while spray heads zones can usually apply the same amount in half the time, about 15-20 minutes.